 After compressing, the suspension fork returns to its original position.
-If there is a damper, it will decelerate movement, preventing the suspension system from springing back in an uncontrolled manner and stopping the suspension fork vibrating up and down.
+If there is a damper, it decelerates movement, preventing the suspension system from springing back in an uncontrolled manner and stopping the fork from vibrating up and down.
 A distinction is made between two types of dampers:

-- Rebound dampers, - · Compression dampers.
+- Rebound dampers, - Compression dampers.